Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Overall, the connection speeds offered by PIA are more than enough for streaming NHL games in HD without any buffering or lag.

-PIA also offers a very competitive price.
-It costs $2.03 a month for a 2-year subscription, $7.50 a month for a 6-month plan, or $11.99 for a monthly plan.
-It’s one of the cheapest VPNs you can get, and it offers a 30-day refund guarantee if you aren’t happy with your purchase.
+It’s one of the cheapest VPNs you can get, and the service comes with a 30-day refund guarantee if you aren’t happy with your purchase.

 Pros Cons